Skip to content

 Table of Contents

 If you are entering into a legal transaction, you have probably heard of the concept of escrow.
-However, many people often misunderstand or find it challenging to grasp this concept.
+However, many people often misunderstand or struggle to grasp this concept.
 Thus, this article will explain what it is and how and when to use it.

 What is Escrow?

-Escrow is a legal arrangement where the primary parties of a transaction (generally a buyer and seller) engage an independent and neutral third party (the escrow agent) to hold relevant assets.
-For instance, you can transfer:
+This is a legal arrangement in which the primary parties of a transaction (generally a buyer and seller) engage an independent and neutral third party (the escrow agent) to hold relevant assets on their behalf and transfer them once specific criteria are met.
+This arrangement ensures transaction fairness and prevents people or companies from withholding assets when a deal is completed.

 • money;

-to an agent.
-The transacting parties will agree to the specific conditions that they must satisfy before the agent releases the assets or funds to the appropriate party.
+The transacting parties will agree to the specific conditions they must satisfy before the agent releases the assets or funds to the appropriate party.

-These specific conditions will often be the contractual obligations in the transaction agreement.
-While the agent is holding the assets or funds, they are held ‘in escrow’.
+These specific conditions are often the contractual obligations in the transaction agreement (for example, a share or asset purchase agreement).
+The assets or funds are held ‘in escrow’ while the agent holds them.

 When is it Used?